 Collaboration – Slack

 Productivity – Google Calendar

 I don’t use the above tools all the time – my choice at times is dictated by client preference.
 As an example, one of my current clients insists on the use of Jira, Slack, Zoom, Dashlane, and Google Docs.
 Another of my clients prefers Google Hangouts, Microsoft Word, and Trello.

 Deb made the jump from full-time software developer to freelance sales copywriter—learn how he made the transition.

 Read full interview from Interview with Deb, a sales copywriter who transitioned from software development.

 Once you go to two monitors, you won't go back to one!
 I use email, document and spreadsheet apps, and a task management app that syncs tasks between the desktop and cell phone.
 I also use a phone and tripod for creating videos and YouTube to add captions.

 Meryl K. Evans is skilled at creating a home office that leads to remote work flexibility.
 See her advice for creating a successful workspace, and hear about her journey into freelancing.

 Read full interview from Interview with Meryl, a digital marketer and master of home office organization.

-Read full interview from Interview with Harry, an IT Architect who works from home.
+Read full interview from Interview with Artur, an engineer who found purpose as an Intrapreneur.